nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `deleteorg 1`
 > Deletes the 1st organisation from the organisation list.
 * `deleteorg 3`
+> Deletes the 3rd organisation from the organisation list.
 ![result for 'deleteorg'](images/deleteorgscreenshot.png)

 ##### Adding person to an organisation: `addtoorg`